vibbits/nextflow-jnj/02-basic-concepts.md

 'z'
 ```

 **3. Processes:** are the backbone of the pipeline.
 They represent each individual subpart of the analysis.
 In the code-snippet below, you can see that it consists of a couple of blocks: directives, input, output, when clause and the script.
-A script can be written in any language (bash, Pytho, Perl, Ruby, etc.)

-Each process is executed independently and isolated from any other process.
-They communicate via asynchronous FIFO queues.

 ```
 process < name > {